Skip to content

 Therefore, Sidecar has the following restrictions in implementation and deployment:

-2. Sidecar must be configured with a SecretKey to execute shell commands normally
+2. Sidecar must be configured with a SecretKey to normally execute shell commands

 3. SidecarHelper.shell(...) internally implements HmacSha1 signature to prevent tampering and replay attacks